12 Inspiring Examples of Websites Built With Shopify

 This online store groups its offerings into different product collections, helping visitors more easily find the item(s) they seek.
 Visitors also can sort the available products using a variety of filters — from price points and product names to oldest to newest products or vice versa.
 This makes the shopping experience both inviting and streamlined.

 Mr. Magee also upgraded his Shopify store to enable him to sell and ship to more than 200 countries, expanding his business’s reach.
 He also installed some helpful apps and plugins, including several from Tech Dignity and Hextom, to automate some tasks while still maintaining a beautiful site.

 Proving you can convey elegance with a simple site, BWAH Shop's use of Shopify’s “Brooklyn” theme with the “Playful” style features its logo as the main header image with its shop immediately underneath.

 This retailer also installed two useful apps on its site to make it easier to manage.
 First, the Kiwi Size Chart & Recommender app helps customers select the right clothing size for them.
 Second, the Printful app enables on-demand printing, dropshipping, and warehousing to allow this online store to operate without a physical location or extra effort from the owner.

 Create a business logo to feature on your Shopify website with our Free Logo Generator.

-This Phoenix-based flower and gift shop uploaded its own custom website theme to create a stylized layout aligned with its brand image.
+Camelback Flowershop is a Phoenix-based flower and gift shop that uploaded its own custom website theme to create a stylized layout aligned with its brand image.
 By organizing its site into product collections, this business streamlines the shopping experience for visitors.
 It also uses the In Cart Upsell & Cross Sell app to help boost sales by offering additional products inside its customers’ shopping carts.